1Which keyword is used to overload an operator in C++?

 29What happens if a derived class defines a function with the same name as a base class function but different arguments?

-A.It overrides the base function
+A.It merges with the base function

 B.It causes a compile error